 Who Drives the Network?

 You do!
 The Network provides a platform for members to lead and sustain exchanges and collaboration within the field.
 Members can take initiative to create groups around specific interests and actively host these.
 Through your sharing resources and your engaging in discussions amongst peers, the life of the network is driven by the members who use it.
 The day-to-day online functioning of the network is guided by a team of regional hosts with diverse interests, specific areas of expertise and located in different parts of the world.
 Every member is assigned a host to welcome and support them in participating in the Network and using the website.
 Together the hosting team is there to help you make connections and build your community.
-The hosting team currently comprises four Regional Hosts, a dedicated Host for refugee integration and resettlement, two Network Hosts and a Hosting Manager.
+The hosting team currently comprises two Network Hosts and a Hosting Manager.